michelediss/swell-scales/README.md

 ```

 ### Key Directories and Files
-**swell-scales/color-generator/:** contains the logic and configuration for generating semantic color palettes dynamically.
+**swell-scales/color-generator/:** contains the logic and configuration for generating semantic color palettes dynamically.<br>
-**swell-scales/font-pairing/:** manages font pairings with configuration files and plugins.
+**swell-scales/font-pairing/:** manages font pairings with configuration files and plugins.<br>
-**swell-scales/typo-scale/:** contains configuration and plugins for typography scaling.
+**swell-scales/typo-scale/:** contains configuration and plugins for typography scaling.<br>
 **swell-scales/input.json:** a unified configuration file for typography, font pairing, and color generation.

 ## Installation